TEC Novena Day 9 Blessed James Miller

 At first glance, the St. Michael prayer may seem like a simple prayer to help calm the chaos in the world around us but when you really dive into the origin of the prayer and pray it slow and with purpose the words strike a lot harder.
 This prayer is not just asking for protection but fully implying that we are actively engaged in battle.
 The St. Michael prayer is not as simple as one might imagine.

 It almost has a tone of calling in “close air support” when troops are in combat.
 We are not just talking to our fellow “troops” to come up with a plan to fight the enemy, we are being bombarded and we need powerful help from above.
-“Defend us in battle” and “Be our defense” seem slightly more passive, like digging in. but we dig in for the next lines, the real “air strike” O Prince of the heavenly hosts, by the power of God, thrust into hell Satan, and all the evil spirits, who prowl about the world seeking the ruin of souls.
+“Defend us in battle” and “Be our defense” seem slightly more passive, like digging in.
+But we dig in for the next lines, the real “air strike” O Prince of the heavenly hosts, by the power of God, thrust into hell Satan, and all the evil spirits, who prowl about the world seeking the ruin of souls.

 WOW!
 The warfare we battle spiritually can be too much for our souls.
 We ask for defense, for peace in our lives and divine intervention to combat Satan and all evil spirits looking to harm us.
 We do not fight alone, we invoke the power of prayer, and St. Michael to fight along side us.
-This is also why St. Michael is seen as the patron of those who put themselves in harms way, Police, Soldiers, Fire and EMS all term to St. Michael for physical and mental strength to serve Gods people on earth.
+This is also why St. Michael is seen as the patron of those who put themselves in harm’s way, Police, Soldiers, Fire and EMS all turn to St. Michael for physical and mental strength to serve Gods people on earth.

 Prayer to St. Michael the Archangel